Cluedo (Australian game show): Grantham was the second actor from the show to guest star on Cluedo after Nick Berry, who noted the conventional wisdom that "there's no life after Eastenders and [cast members] are never heard from again". Lewis Collins' turn as Mustard was "true to form" of his machismo image, having previously played an SAS Captain in Who Dares Wins, and a "tough-nut" sleuth in Jack the Ripper. Reverend Green

 The Reverend Clement Ashley (Clem) Green claims to have moved to the local diocese due his fascination of a local rare species of blank-handed potoroos, though it is believed he relocated to the remote place to get away from his dark past.
-Away from the rigid church heirachy of the city he is free to run the church in his own unique way.
+Away from the rigid church hierarchy of the city he is free to run the church in his own unique way.
 He is financially supported by Mrs. Peacock and a close friend of the family.
 While having compassion for all living creatures, the Reverend has a short temper.
 He seeks guidance from his Creator when unsure how to proceed.

 Peter Sumner played Reverend Green.
 Sumner related to his character's love of animal causes due to being an animal liberationist and part of the anti duck shooting lobby, commenting "I believe absolutely in what the Rev Green feels about God's creatures...Rev Green is quite vehement in his defence of harmless creatures and I think he's absolutely right".
 The Sun-Herals described the character as "creepy".
 Sumner's car was stolen while completing publicity commitments for the show which resulted in a police case.

-Richard Wilson came to the proejct after having directed An Inspector Calls on stage.
+Richard Wilson came to the project after having directed An Inspector Calls on stage.
 Describing Reverend Green as a "super part", the "unsavoury...rakish" character was the third time Wilson had played a vicar after My Good Woman and Room At The Bottom, but he noted “I’ve never played such an unsavoury vicar before”.
-While he had never worked with any of the Cluedo cast before he noted “we’ve all supported each other hugely...when you’re away from home on location you tend to be very giggly and it’s a bit like an outing”; in between takes he learnt golf from McCallum and yoga from Stark.
-The Inspector Morse fan said of Cluedo, “I haven’t actually played the game for years but it’s so intriguing that not one but all the Cluedo characters have shady pasts”; in real life Wilson is agnostic though he did teach Sunday school.
-On the consistency of his chatacter between episodes, he noted, “I knew beforehand that my character had a devious past and that I was supposed to have had a tempestuous affair with a film star but I think we all have to bend a little to suit each script”.
+While he had never worked with any of the Cluedo cast before he noted “we’ve all supported each other hugely...when you’re away from home on location you tend to be very giggly and it's a bit like an outing”; in between takes he learnt golf from McCallum and yoga from Stark.
+The Inspector Morse fan said of Cluedo, “I haven't actually played the game for years but it's so intriguing that not one but all the Cluedo characters have shady pasts”; in real life Wilson is agnostic though he did teach Sunday school.
+On the consistency of his character between episodes, he noted, “I knew beforehand that my character had a devious past and that I was supposed to have had a tempestuous affair with a film star but I think we all have to bend a little to suit each script”.
 Comedian Christopher Biggins switched to contact lenses and shed two stone to rebrand himself in more serious roles like Reverend Green which he played in British series three.
-Nicholas Parsons said the series had “marvellous fun [with] great people to work with” and that “the little scenarios that we act out are beautifully written...it’s wonderfully directed [with] an absolute dream cast".
+Nicholas Parsons said the series had “marvellous fun [with] great people to work with” and that “the little scenarios that we act out are beautifully written...it's wonderfully directed [with] an absolute dream cast".
 The show offered the actor a role at an age when other men would have retired.